uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 - Will you be observing their current behaviors?
 - Will you be interviewing them about recent behaviors?
-- `Will you be asking them questions about their desired technological needs?` <!--Is that CI?-->
+- `Will you be asking them questions about their desired technological needs?` `Is that CI?`

 Please be as specific as possible, providing potential examples of your observation focus or interview questions.